Anisotropy of Nanohertz Gravitational Wave Background and Source Clustering from Supermassive Binary Black Holes Based on Cosmological Simulation: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:models}, we introduce the galaxy evolution model and mock data we used, as well as the basic setups and methods for constructing SMBBHs in the observable universe.
-In Section~\ref{sec:results}, we present our basic results concerning the isotropic and anisotropic characteristics of the GWB signal, which we derived from the SMBBH data constructed.
+In Section~\ref{sec:models}, we introduce the galaxy evolution model and mock data we used, as well as the basic setups and methods for constructing light-cone SMBBHs in the observable universe.
+In Section~\ref{sec:results}, we present our basic results concerning the isotropic and anisotropic characteristics of the GWB signal, which we derived from the SMBBH data constructed, and also the clustering properties of the GW sources.
 We further discuss the detection capabilities of different PTAs for individual bright sources in Section~\ref{sec:detect}.
+In Section~\ref{sec:lensing}, we take into account the effects of gravitational lensing and discuss their impact on all of our calculational results derived above.
 Finally, Section~\ref{sec:concl} is devoted to conlusions and discussions.
-Throughout this paper, we adopt that dimensionless Hubble constant $h_0=0.73$.
+Throughout this paper, we adopt that dimensionless Hubble constant $h_0=0.704$.